MY RESEARCH

 -

-by investigating the individual differences in how children ages 6-15 years old cognitively and emotionally understand the concepts of “illegality” and immigration policies in the United States, and
+by investigating individual differences in how children ages 6-15 years old cognitively and emotionally understand complex concepts related to policies in the United States, and

 -

-by studying the influence of caregiver-child relationship quality in mixed-status families on individual meaning-making processes.
+by studying the influence of caregiver-child relationship quality on individual meaning-making processes within diverse family structures.

 Across these three intertwined lines of work I take an interdisciplinary lens, I prioritize methodologies that elevate the voices of these communities, and I consider families’ geographical contexts, sociopolitical ecologies, and caregivers’ perimigration contexts.